 If, despite our warning, you try over-the-counter products, READ THE LABEL of any product you use.
 If it isn’t labeled for indoor use, don’t use it.
 If it isn’t labeled for use on a mattress, don’t use it on a mattress.
 Keep records of everything you do—the date, location, and insecticide or tool used.

 You have the right to know what’s being applied in your home and at what concentration.
 The EPA registration number (EPA Reg.
-No.) is on the label.
+No.) is on the product label, which should be made available to you at the time of service.
 Material Safety Data Sheets (MSDS) are available online for the active ingredient for all products.
 (Your pest control company might have them too).
 If you’re worried about children, the elderly, pregnancy, ill people, or pets, a doctor or veterinarian can use the EPA Reg.
 No. and MSDS to tell them what precautions to take.
 If the label doesn’t have an EPA Reg.
 No., don’t buy it!
 For more info on pesticides, call the National Pesticide Information Center (NPIC) at 800-858-7378, or go online at npic.orst.edu.
 Ask your pest control company about their standard operating procedures for sensitive cases.
 Generally, it is best to leave your things in your home or apartment when it’s treated.
 All food, plates, silverware, etc. should be protected from insecticides.

 Insecticides used to treat bed bug infestations consist mainly of:

 - Insecticidal dusts, such as finely ground silica powder, which abrade an insect’s waxy coat and cause it to dry out and die quickly.
 Some dusts are mixed with other dry insecticides.
 These dusts are applied in or behind permanent fixtures—walls, light switches, and the like.
-Piles of dust won’t work.
+Piles of dust won’t work. a fine coating is all that's needed.
 If you can see the dust, it’s not being used right.
 Read the label!

 - Insect Growth Regulators (IGRs) affect the development and reproduction of insects.
 Although they can work well, they don’t kill bugs quickly.
 PMPs often use these products to supplement other insecticides.

 Eggs keep unborn bed bugs safe from insecticides.
-Sixty minutes in a hot dryer heat will kill bed bug eggs, and freezing (below 32°F) for 30 days will too.
+Thirty minutes in a 125F dryer will kill bed bug eggs.
 Fumigation (not the same as foggers or “bombs”) also kills eggs.
 Steam is another option as long as the nozzle is moved slowly and the steamed item is given time to dry.
 Bed bug eggs hatch in about two weeks.
 A follow up inspection after two weeks is necessary to confirm that they’re gone.